-Stage 2 watering restrictions in effect from May 1 to September 30, 2016.
+Stage 2 watering restrictions in effect as of May 1, 2017

 To view the current Water Restriction Stage for Nanaimo, and how you can conserve water, see www.teamwatersmart.ca